learn-academy-2021-delta/week-5-assessment-sjproctor/interview-questions.md

   Your answer:

-  Researched answer:
+  Researched answer: Primary Key - unique identifier in a relational db

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

-1. RESTful routes:
+1. RESTful routes: Representational State Transfer, set of agreed upon actions (http requests) that can be applied to data, connecting the front and back end of apps

-2. JSON:
+2. JSON: a structure of data used in RESTful applications, JavaScript Object Notation

-3. ERB:
+3. ERB: Ruby's version of JSX, the blending of HTML and Ruby, embedded Ruby

-4. Params:
+4. Params: Add info into the controller through the URL, Parameters

-5. API:
+5. API: Application Programming Interface, flow of information from computers to users, website for computers (data)